LyleMi/CTF/2017/codebule/guestroom/index.md

-Download source code from site.
-And we can see this site is a simple PHP frame work with login and register function.
+Download source code from site, then we can see this is a simple PHP framework with login and register action.

-The function used to cat flag is below.
+Below is the function used to cat flag.

 ```php
 $app->get('/flag', function () use ($app) {